apple1417/blcmm-parsing/Readme.md

     case, the text must also contain at least two whitespace-seperated "words" (just groups of non-whitespace characters) after the starting string.
 Any of these rules being broken results in undefined behaviour.
+- After properly escaping attribute values and text content, any situations where there are either multiple or no tags on a single line are considered undefined behaviour.
 - After the closing root tag, the file contains arbitrary commands, which should all be removed or converted into XML comments.